two people wearing blue overalls dusting and sweeping a room

 Source: 2021 Census

-General building maintenance workers and building superintendents work for office and apartment building management companies, condominium corporations, educational institutions, health care facilities, recreational and shopping malls, religious, industrial and other establishments
+General building maintenance workers and building superintendents work for office and apartment building management companies, condominium corporations, educational institutions, health care facilities, hotels, recreation centres, shopping malls and religious, industrial and other establishments.

-Some building superintendents live in the buildings where they work, providing on-call service.
-Many enjoy dealing with the people who live or work in the building.
+Some building superintendents live in the buildings where they work, providing on-call service to the people who live or work in the building.

 Career Pathways

 With training or experience, general building maintenance and building superintendents may become supervisors.
-Some experienced workers go on to open their own businesses.
+Some experienced workers go on to open their own repair or contracting businesses.

-More experienced building superintendents can move into property management.
+More experienced building superintendents can move into management of multiple properties.

 Occupational Interests